Middle School Profile

 Geographic Diversity

-Students come from 74 different zip codes from all over Los Angeles County.
+Students come from 70 different zip codes from all over Los Angeles County (72% of students live in zip codes within five miles of the campus).

 Grading Policy